NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

 5. You are in the process of running the Routing And Remote Access Setup Wizard.
-Which of the following options should you select if you want to allow a group of computers on your organization’s network that don’t need to be able to accept direct inbound communication from hosts on the Internet to share an Internet connection?
+Which of the following options should you select if you want to allow a group of computers on your organization's network that don't need to be able to accept direct inbound communication from hosts on the Internet to share an Internet connection?